Open archaeology, open source?

 7 Conclusion

 Our goal in this study was to investigate the under-explored research practices involved in research software engineering in archaeology.
 We sought to identify not only what kinds of software archaeologists are making, but how archaeologists create these tools as part of a broader community of practice.
-Our emphasis on the collaborative experiences involved in open source software development emerged from our experience maintaining open-archaeo, through which we observed that making one’s code openly available on the web does not necessarily garner the benefits often touted by open science advocates, namely that source code can be audited, forked, and appropriated for alternative use cases, which are effectively social and collaborative experiences.
+Our emphasis on the collaborative experiences involved in open source software development emerged from our experience maintaining open-archaeo.
+We observed that making one’s code openly available on the web does not necessarily garner the benefits often touted by open science advocates, namely that source code can be audited, forked, and appropriated for alternative use cases, which are effectively social and collaborative experiences.

 To investigate these concerns, we operationalised open-source collaborative experiences as the use of certain features of git and GitHub visible to us in data from the GitHub API.
 With this data, we documented that open source software development in archaeology has seen a rapid and sustained rise beginning around 2014 (Figure 1).
 This is marked by a variety of applications and use cases, including the use of git and GitHub to track and host content other than code.
 Moreover, archaeologists are very involved in broader scripting ecosystems, as is evident through the predominant creation of R packages and Python libraries designed to process the rich variety of archaeological information.
 At the same time, archaeologists also create standalone software for more intensive tasks that require greater access to system resources or that warrant more complex user interfaces than what R and Python IDEs are capable of providing.
 These tools tends to be focused on various means of identifying distribution patterns (spatial, temporal, statistical), calibrating data obtained from various instrumental methods (XRF, luminescence dating), supporting specialized finds analysis (zooarchaeology, palaeobotany, archaeogenetics), and supporting the collection and processing of archaeological materials.
 These foci signify gaps in the archaeological toolbox that archaeologists recognized, and have attempted to fill, on their own terms.

 There is an emerging community of practice around open source research software in archaeology.
-All but a handful of the GitHub repositories we analysed have more than commit, showing that archaeologists use it for ongoing work rather than merely to upload finished products.
+All but a handful of the GitHub repositories we analysed have more than one commit, showing that archaeologists use it for ongoing work rather than merely to upload finished products.
 They relatively frequently make use of the ‘star’ and ‘comment’ features to engage with others’ repositories (Figure 4) and, via these and other shared contributions, we can trace a collaborative network that includes the majority of archaeologists active on GitHub (see Section 6).

 On the other hand, we found that the forms and intensity of collaboration remains limited.
 Most work is performed individually (Figure 5) and is short-lived (Figure 2; Figure 3).
 The vast majority of repositories have 1–3 contributors, with only a few distinguished by an active and diverse developer base.
 Our analysis also shows an uneven use of git and GitHub’s extended features, beyond their basic usage as a version control system and repository host.
 While GitHub’s more passive collaborative features (stars, comments) are commonly used, those that involve direct engagement with repository content (issues, forks, pull requests) are not (Figure 4); perhaps because people do not want to ‘step on toes’ or be seen to be intruding on others’ projects.
 This may relate to the fact that most developers on this list are academics who hold different values relative to the designers of open source development environments, regarding how collaboration should occur, for example, when dealing with how projects and ideas are ‘owned’ by individuals or communities, and how work should be iteratively improved upon.

 Our network analysis (Section 6) similarly draws attention to the real-world collaborative ties that underpin archaeological open source software development.
 We identify a core cluster representing a series of collaborative ties among members of an archaeological software engineering community of practice.
 This core exhibits complexity that corresponds with social patterns, such as the presence of various clusters representing interconnected interest or affinity groups.
-Indeed, we have found that ‘real-world’ social connections and institutional support structures are strong predictors of centrality, since these clusters are representative of established professional partnerships.
+Indeed, we have inferred that ‘real-world’ social connections and institutional support structures are strong predictors of centrality, since these clusters are representative of established professional partnerships.
 This suggests that archaeological open source is firmly embedded within existing power structures that permeate academic life, both online and offline.
 Similarly, we found that the individuals who play critical roles in supporting the archaeological open source community are precariously employed workers.
 Far from open source being inherently distributed, resilient, and open-ended, this indicates that research software engineering is actually quite centralized, fragile, and based heavily on existing professional connections and endeavours.

 References